 LANDMINES/STINKY BOMBS: Coaches spread cones (landmines) on the grid (image above).
 Players have to dribble their soccer balls around the cones without hitting them to cross the minefield.
 If a player hits a mine they have to do 10 toe taps before going back to the game.
-Coaches progress to throwing stinky bombs (pennies) at the players when they are crossing the minefield.
-If a player get hit by a penny it has to do 3 sole rolls to “clean” their ball before going back to dribbling.

 .